gcsalzburg/airspace-sentry/README.md

 + ~~Transition hover effect between adjacent incursion regions better~~
 + ~~Fix flashing when incursions in progress~~
 + ~~Show time logged files were logged from and to~~
-+ Load a separate search area as needed
++ Load a separate incursion area as needed
 + Add a little micro bar chart of logged events and incursions (if needed)
 + Highlight the flight on map as you hover over the chart
 + ~~Make incursion flash the bar at the bottom in bright red~~
 + ~~Add comments into css file~~
 + ~~Add TimeAgo~~
 + Save map pan and zoom to localStorage
++ Add aircraft type symbols
++ Fix bug to show aircraft hover inside incursion zone